One of the best things about working in a globally distributed company is the number of different people you will get to meet from all over the world.

 Be open-minded about any resolutions that you need to make, and try to educate others who may make the same mistake.
 Most people are understanding, so put yourself in the other person’s shoes on both sides of the issue.
 It is really important that you take any mistakes onboard, however.
 A mistake made twice can show a lack of care and consideration for a situation that can be quite sensitive.

-Managing your team will need more than intercultural awareness
+4. Recognise that managing your team will need more than intercultural awareness

 Keeping on top of all the possible cultural differences within your remote team is challenging but rewarding work.
 Once you get to grips with it, you’ll wonder how you ever got on without having such amazing and varied teams!